WWJ-TV: CBS–Viacom merger and 62 CBS News

 Viacom appointed WKBD's general manager, Mike Dunlop, to head both stations, though only financial and technical staffs were initially combined.
 In February 2001, it was announced that WKBD would produce an 11 p.m. newscast for WWJ-TV, using channel 50's existing talent from its Ten O'Clock News, starting on April 2.
-The move was made for two reasons: the station was losing its lucrative syndicated rights to Seinfeld, previously aired at 11 pm, to WJBK-TV, and there were ratings and advertisers that only a newscast could command.
+The move was made for two reasons: the station was losing its lucrative syndicated rights to Seinfeld, previously aired at 11 p.m., to WJBK-TV, and there were ratings and advertisers that only a newscast could command.
 However, it was built based around the resources of WKBD-TV, which already aired Detroit's least-watched local newscast as WJBK overtook it in the ratings at 10 p.m. right after the 1994 affiliation switch.
 While CBS wanted either a 5 p.m. or 6 p.m. newscast launched on WWJ-TV at the same time, Dunlop declined to do so, saying, "I'd rather go up against two newscasts at first than three".
 As channel 62 moved into channel 50's facilities in Southfield, seven technical employees lost their jobs.

 The new WWJ-TV newscast promised viewers "tonight's local news, straight to the point".
 In The Detroit News, Neal Rubin derided the station's approach as "closed-captioned for the intelligence impaired" and overuse of the phrases "straight facts" and "straight to the point".
 Smyntek noted in his Free Press column that WWJ's newscast was "essentially a repeat" of WKBD's news, "...with stories that were short—sometimes skeletal."
 It failed to make a ratings impression, and general manager Mike Dunlop left Viacom in August.
 In February 2002, Amyre Makupson and co-anchor Rich Fisher were moved exclusively to WWJ-TV's 11 p.m. newscast to allow WKBD to shift to a presentation targeting younger viewers.
 The newscast on channel 62 also became known as "62 CBS Eyewitness News".
 Despite the changes, Tom Long wrote in The News that the WKBD and WWJ newscasts could be called "the attack of the clones" for their similarity.

 Low ratings, however, doomed the effort.
 In September 2002, rumblings surfaced that Viacom was about to pull the plug on the WKBD–WWJ news operation—the last newsroom Viacom inherited from Paramount that was still operating.
 These rumors were met with lukewarm responses from executives after being contacted by a Free Press reporter.
 Viacom then decided to contract with WXYZ-TV for a 10 p.m. newscast on channel 50, with channel 62 airing reruns of Everybody Loves Raymond at 11.
 The last full newscast on WWJ-TV aired on December 3, 2002.